t3hmun/t3hmun.github.io-2022/src/pages/blog/2023-01-25-astro-2-excuse-for-a-rewrite.md

     - Then I can dump Tailwind typography
 - Add interactive stuff using Astro islands
     - I did have an idea for what I wanted to do but now I've forgotten.
+- Get round to importing the pages from my old blog site